GM-Discovery/The-Bread-Standard/README.md

 Complete license texts can be found in the licenses directory.

 ## Software Components
 All software, including the governance application code and related tools, are licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
-See [LICENSE](LICENSE) for the full text.

 ## Constitutional Framework
 The Bread Standard Constitution text and related framework documentation are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
-See [CONSTITUTION_LICENSE.md](CONSTITUTION_LICENSE.md) for details.

 License Governance
 Changes to licensing terms, including adoption of future versions of either license, will be determined through the project's governance process as outlined in GOVERNANCE.md.